Dstefanescu2002/UofM-Subreddit-Analyzer/README.md

 ## Data Collection

 Within the data_collection folder, you will find a script to scrape data from the University of Michigan subreddit.

+> **Note**
+> Our labeled data is not on the github, but rather in our private google drive.
+It contained 450 posts labeled for sentiment analysis and entity extraction.